 An organization that started with a collection of horses in a barn is planning to celebrate its 20 year anniversary as an accredited zoo.
-Rollings Hills Zoo is preparing to celebrate later this month.
+Rollings Hills Zoo is preparing to celebrate this Saturday.

 According to the zoo, it was October 26, 1999 when Rolling Hills Zoo opened its gates to the zoo’s first guests.
 That day 255 people came out for the zoo’s opening day.
 Since then well over 1.5 million people have visited the zoo, and during that time the zoo has grown and expanded with the addition of a world class wildlife museum, new exhibits and new species.
 But through it all, the zoo has never lost sight of its mission: to touch the hearts of their guests and ignite within them a passion to save wildlife around the world.

-In celebration of Rolling Hills Zoo’s 20th Anniversary on Saturday, October 26, 2019, for one day and one day only, Rolling Hills Zoo will be rolling back admission prices to those of 1999: Adults – $8, Seniors (65+ years old) – $7, Children ages 3 to 12 – $5, and Children 2 years old and younger are always Free; and the first 200 guests will also receive a special commemorative gift.
+In celebration of Rolling Hills Zoo’s 20th Anniversary this coming Saturday, October 26th, for one day and one day only, Rolling Hills Zoo will be rolling back admission prices to those of 1999: Adults – $8, Seniors (65+ years old) – $7, Children ages 3 to 12 – $5, and Children 2 years old and younger are always Free; and the first 200 guests will also receive a special commemorative gift.

 DJ, Loren Banninger, will kick off the party at 9 a.m. with music on the Overlook Restaurant patio, face painting and bounce houses.
 Be sure to experience a close encounter with some of the zoo’s most popular education animals during the Animal Meet & Greets on the patio at 9:30 & 11 a.m., and 12:30 & 2 p.m.; plus hourly Keeper Encounters from 10 a.m. to 3 p.m. throughout the zoo.